Indian State that Derived Classical Dance form Kathak

-The costumes of the Kathak dance vary among the Hindu culture and Muslim culture.
-In Hindu culture, the female Kathak performer wears a saree, blouse, scarf, and jewelry typically of gold for face, ear, neck, hand, wrist, and ankle.
-On the other hand, in the Muslim culture, costumes for female Kathak dancers include skirts, churidar pajamas, a scarf, a long coat covering the hands and the upper body, and light jewelry.
+Kathak is the type of dance that depicts a "Katha" or a story.
+The costumes of the Kathak dance vary among the Hindu and Muslim cultures.
+In Hindu culture, the female Kathak performer wears a saree, blouse, scarf, and jewelry typically of gold for the face, ear, neck, hand, wrist, and ankle.
+On the other hand, in the Muslim culture, costumes for female Kathak dancers include skirts, churidar pyjamas, a scarf, a long coat covering the hands and the upper body, and light jewelry.

 Some key points pertinent to Kathak Dance are:

-This dance form evolves during the Bhakti movement.
+- This dance form evolved during the Bhakti movement.

-During the period of Mughal rule, Kathak dance performances include Urdu Ghazals.
+- During the period of Mughal rule, Kathak dance performances included Urdu Ghazals.

-Kathak dance form originated in the state of Uttar Pradesh.
+One of the main genres of Indian classical dance that originated in Uttar Pradesh was Kathak.
+It is a popular dance form in the performance in which the performer narrates a story.
 Apart from Kathak, the other Indian Classical Dance forms are Bharatnatyam, Kathakali, Kuchipudi, Manipuri, Mohiniattam, and Odissi.